 Juvenile DUI Lawyer in Media, PA

 Underage DUI is strictly prohibited and can ruin a young adult’s life.
 Minors who are charged with an underage DUI offense can be expected to pay heavy fines, along with other penalties.
 These charges only apply to individuals who are under the age of 21.
 Underage DUI driving also falls under the Zero Tolerance Policy, which means that there are stricter rules for minors.
 Younger individuals can be charged with a DUI for having a BAC of just 0.02%.
-After the first juvenile DUI charge, it is important to rely on an attorney to help with the situation.
+After the first juvenile DUI charge, it is important to rely on a DUI attorney to help with the situation.
 Attorneys represent you during the proceedings and help protect you from the long-term consequences of a DUI charge.
-To find out how your case may be handled, speak to Giribaldi and Manaras LLC for a free consultation.
+To find out how your case may be handled, speak to Giribaldi and Manaras for a free consultation.

 Types Of Juvenile DUI Offenses

 You can be punished for a BAC level of just 0.02% and can receive a stacking offense penalty for each additional offense.

 After getting charged for a juvenile DUI for the first time, your license will be suspended for 12 months.
 You may also have to go to jail for anywhere between two to six days.
 In addition to court fees, you will have to pay a fine between $500 to $5,000.
 You will also be required to perform community service for 150 hours.
 Alcohol highway safety school programs will also be required for first offenders.